Configure a Gateway Load Balancer in AWS for Inline V Series Solution

 Yes |

-After configuring the network load balancer in AWS, you must register the GigaVUE V Series Node with GigaVUE-FM.
-Refer to Deploy GigaVUE V Series Nodes for Inline V Series Solution section for more detailed information on how to deploy the GigaVUE V Series Node across the AWS accounts with Network load balancer configured.
+After creating load balancer and autoscaling groups, you must create a Monitoring Domain and launch the GigaVUE V Series Node in GigaVUE-FM.
+Refer to Deploy GigaVUE V Series Nodes for Inline V Series Solution.